Threaded Mode | Linear Mode

 RE: Anyone getting squeeky bum time with Digital Region?

 (23-12-2012 12:23 AM)alec1951 Wrote: At the moment the only reasonable broadband I can get in my area is Digital Region, so if it folds I would be reduced to using an asthmatic carrier pidgin.
 However I have just done a line check with BT and it tells me that there will be a WBS box in my area from the 31st of March 2013.
 So as long as DR staggers on until then I will have a viable alternative.
-Totally agree, the lack of publicity is staggering. |

 23-12-2012, 10:51 AM